 Name: Year: Date:

 Subject: Teacher:

-Assessment Task Number (As per Assessn nent Policy booklet):
+Assessment Task Number (As per Assessment Police cy booklet):

 Assessment Task Title:

-I apply for an extension based on consideration Task.
-(Documentary evidence must be provide
+I apply for an extension based on consideration of the foliation (Documentary evidence must be provided, except and apply for an extension based on consideration of the foliation (Documentary evidence must be provided, except and provided).

+In applying for this english consideration I assure the Driv aning I that I am not so Uing unfair advantage puor eth er etudente in this

-In applying for this special consideration, I assu course. ire the Principal that I am not seeking ı unfair advantage over other students in this
+In applying for this special consideration, I assure the Prir course. ncipai that i am not see king unjair davantage over other students in this

-Student's Signature: Parent/Guar dian's Signature:
+Student's Signature: Parent/G Guardian's Signature:

-Recommendation of Teacher/Head Teach er:
+Recommendation of Teacher/Head Teacher:

 Signature of Teacher/Head Teacher:

-Recommendation of Assessment Commit tee: Illness/Misadventure
+Recommendation of Assessment Committee: Illnes ss/Misadventure

-Subject/Course: Assessment T ask Number:
+Subject/Course: Assessmer nt Task Number:

 Assessment Task Title:

 Principal/Deputy Principal:

 Assessment Coordinator: Date: